DevOps: Hot Skills, Tools, & Certifications

 When the vendor of a popular DevOps tool offers a certification, it means something.
 Puppet, a leading configuration management tool, provides the Puppet Certified Professional certification.
 Chef and other configuration management products offer their respective certifications, as well, which demonstrate mastery of the given product.

 The Certified Jenkins Engineer designation can be useful as developers often apply Jenkins to build automation and continuous integration.
 The ANT+ Product Certification is available for engineers working extensively with ANT.
 There is a DevOps Test Engineer Certification for engineers specializing in test automation.

 You will typically find DevOps training and certification information for each vendor product at the vendor’s website.
-There are DevOps certifications and prep courses for many tools from the Linux Academy, RedHat, and other organizations, as well.
+There are DevOps certifications and prep courses for many tools from the Linux Academy (now A Cloud Guru), RedHat, and other organizations, as well.